 Now that your new piece of upholstery is securely attached, it’s time for step 2:

 Create a Pattern for the Fabric

-How to reupholster a kitchen chair.
+How to reupholster kitchen chairs.
 How to Reupholster a Kitchen Chair.
 When reupholstering a chair, you need to create a pattern.
 Don’t worry, it’s easier than you might think.
 You can grab an old sheet and make a pattern for the fabric.
-Just lay the sheet on top of the chair and cut around it.
-Leave about two inches of extra fabric on all sides so that you’ll have enough fabric to attach to the chair when you’re done!
+Just lay the sheet on top of the chairs and cut around it.
+Leave about two inches of extra fabric on all sides so that you’ll have enough fabric to attach to the chairs when you’re done!